PTC-Education/PTC-Education.github.io/docs/thought-leadership/publications/README.md

                     </tr>
                     <tr>
                         <td><a href="https://github.com/PTC-Education/DX-Resources/blob/master/Curriculum_Resources/Smart%20Manufacturing%20Supporting%20Documents/AR/KMO2021_AR_V3.pdf">An Analysis of an Augmented Reality Application to support Service Staff in Industrial Maintenance</a></td>
                         <td>An experimental investigation was carried out to explore this field.
-Two indus- trial maintenance cases with different levels of difficulty were simulated, whereby service staff had to solve these real-life problems.
-Support from an ex- pert was provided via an AR-application.
-In addition, the Affinity for Technology Interaction score was assessed in order to identify the target group for AR- applications.</td>
+Two industrial maintenance cases with different levels of difficulty were simulated, whereby service staff had to solve these real-life problems.
+Support from an exert was provided via an AR-application.
+In addition, the Affinity for Technology Interaction score was assessed in order to identify the target group for AR- applications.
+This work leveraged PTC Vuforia Chalk.</td>
                     </tr>
                 </tbody>
             </table>